Intrinsic functions in Amazon States Language for Step Functions workflows - AWS Step Functions

 You can use this function to distribute a specific task between two or more resources.

 This function takes three arguments.
-The first argument is the start number, the second argument is the end number, and the last argument controls the seed value.
-The seed value argument is optional.
-If you use this function with the same seed value, it returns an identical number.
+The first argument is the start number, the second argument is the end number, and the last argument controls the optional seed value, Note that if you use this function with the same seed value, it will return identical numbers.

 Important

-Because the States.MathRandom function doesn't return cryptographically secure random numbers, we recommend that you don't use it for security sensitive applications.
+Because the States.MathRandom function does not return cryptographically secure random numbers, we recommend that you don't use it for security sensitive applications.

 Input validation